usnistgov/dioptra/docs/source/reference/dioptra-components/entrypoints-reference.rst

 ~~~~~~~~~~~~~~~~

 Some artifact tasks define task inputs to customize the serialization logic (for example, specifying a file format).
-Similar to the task graph, the arguments for artifact tasks can be passed in in a variety of ways.
+Similar to the Task Graph, the arguments for artifact tasks can be passed in in a variety of ways.
 These arguments are used in the ``serialization`` method of the Artifact Handler, as well as the ``validate`` method (if it is defined).